Whenever possible, we will try to respond positively to invitations to see work.

 - If submitting multiple plays to us, please indicate an order in which you would like these to be read

-If you are interested in the Staff (Assistant) Directing programme or Director Training opportunities, please contact Beth Nesbitt at email@example.com with a pdf of your current CV and invite us to see your work (see section regarding invitations).
+If you are interested in the Staff (Assistant) Directing programme or Director Training opportunities, please contact the Directing opportunities at [email protected] with a pdf of your current CV and invite us to see your work (see section regarding invitations).
 Please note the opportunities we have in the main go to directors who have been making work professionally for at least 3-5 years, and who have built a reputation for themselves and their work.
 We are looking for people who make work in many and varied ways, right across the spectrum, from text based to devised work.

 Most of the New Work Department’s work takes place by invitation, and we rarely take forward unsolicited proposals from artists we don’t already have an existing relationship with.
 The pathways towards beginning this conversation are through coverage of your work or through script submissions.